Terry Bouricius: Tenure

 Bernie Sanders, who had been endorsed by the Citizens Party, defeated incumbent Democratic Mayor Gordon Paquette by ten votes in the 1981 mayoral election.
 Following his victory in the 1981 election Sanders faced difficulties with the city council due to eleven of the thirteen members of the board of alderman opposing Sanders.
 The council would oppose measures proposed by Sanders and override his vetoes on legislation.
 Bouricius and Sadie White were the only members of the city council aligned with Sanders.

 After the 1982 elections there were five pro-Sanders members on the thirteen-member city council.
 However, the Republicans and Democratic members of the city council united to select Robert Paterson, a Republican, as president of the city council instead of Sadie White, a Sanders supporter, by a vote of eight to five after six ballots and to prevent the pro-Sanders members of the city council from receiving positions.

 The pro-Sanders members gained one seat from the Democratic Party during the 1984 city council elections bringing the composition of the city council to six Progressive members, five Republican members, and two Democratic members.
 Bouricius was selected to serve as president of the city council after thirty-one ballots and served until 1985.
 Bouricius was the only member of the Progressive Coalition to serve as president during Sanders' administration.
-Bouricius announced on December 26, 1984, that he would see reelection to the city council and that he would seek another term as president.
+Bouricius announced on December 26, 1984, that he would seek reelection to the city council and that he would seek another term as president.
 After the 1985 elections William Skelton, a Republican member of the city council, was selected to serve as president of the city council against the Progressive-backed Zoe Breiner as Bouricius had dropped out.

 During his tenure on the city council Bouricius served as chair of the Civil Defense committee.
 He was selected to serve on the executive committee of the Progressive Coalition in 1988.
 Bouricius worked as Sanders' treasurer for his campaign for a seat in the United States House of Representatives in the 1988 election.